Colma, California: Geography and geology

 According to the United States Census Bureau, the town has a total area of 1.9 mi2, all land.
 The town's 17 cemeteries comprise approximately 73% of the town's land area.
+It borders Daly City (to the north and west, separated by Junipero Serra Boulevard), South San Francisco (to the south, separated by Arlington, Mission, and Lawndale), and San Bruno Mountain State Park (to the east).

 Colma is situated on the San Francisco Peninsula at the highest point of the Merced Valley, a gap between San Bruno Mountain and the northernmost foothills of the Santa Cruz Mountain Range.
 The foothills and eastern flanks of the range are composed largely of poorly consolidated Pliocene-Quaternary freshwater and shallow marine sediments that include the Colma and Merced Formations, recent slope wash, ravine fill, colluvium, and alluvium.
 These surficial deposits unconformably overlay the much older Jurassic to Cretaceous-aged Franciscan Assemblage.
-An old landfill about 135 feet deep existed at the site developed by the 260000 sqft mixed-use Metro Center.
+The Junipero Serra Landfill, which closed in 1983 and extended approximately 135 ft deep, was developed and reopened as the 260000 sqft mixed-use Metro Center.

 Colma Creek flows through the city as it makes its way from San Bruno Mountain to San Francisco Bay.

 Transportation

-Colma station on BART and SamTrans buses serve the city.
+BART has two stations serving Colma: Colma, at the northern border near Daly City, and South San Francisco, just across the southern border.
+In addition, SamTrans buses serve the city with public transportation.

+There are three primary north-south roads for automobile and truck traffic through Colma; from west to east, they are Junipero Serra Boulevard, El Camino Real, and Hillside Boulevard.
+They are connected approximately through the center of Colma by Serramonte Boulevard.